Prof. Dr.-Ing. Martin Schneider-Ramelow

 Since 2014, he has been teaching as a visiting lecturer at the TU Berlin, where he was appointed as full professor of “Materials for System Integration” in January 2017.
 Based at the Institute of High-Frequency and Semiconductor System Technologies in the university’s Electrical Engineering and Computer Science department, his work includes the deputy directorship of the Research Centre for Microperipheric Technologies.

-In September 2017, Martin Schneider-Ramelow was chosen as the Deputy Director of Fraunhofer IZM, a function he has prioritized since early 2019 to dedicate his professional attention particularly to the strategic direction of the Institute’s activities, including in the coaching and development of the Institute’s staff and the implementation of the strategy audit’s recommendations.
+In October 2020, Martin Schneider-Ramelow became the Acting Director of the Institute of Fraunhofer IZM.
+In this position he predominantly concentrates on the strategic direction of the Institute’s activities, including in the coaching and professional development of the Institute’s staff and the implementation of the strategy audit’s recommendations.

 He is also intensifying his work as a doctorate and postgraduate supervisor and actively developing new mentoring programmes.

 Martin Schneider-Ramelow is the prolific author and co-author of more than 200 papers in his field and is considered a specialist for the quality and reliability of metallic interconnects and an internationally recognized expert for wire bonding technology.
 As such, he contributed substantially in his role as the Chair of the working group 2.4 “Bonding” of the German Welding Society DVS to the new edition of the DVS standard 2811.
 Replacing its predecessor after 20 years, the new document issued in 2017 has become the standard reference for evaluating high-quality wire bonds.

 He is also a member of six national and international conference programme committees in the field of electronic packaging, a Senior Member of the IEEE, and Fellow of IMAPS USA, and has recently celebrated his tenth year as the Presiding Chairman of the International Microelectronics and Packaging Society (IMAPS) Germany.